Individual Therapy in Cambridge, MA

 This process can contribute to a deeper understanding of one’s self, strengthened connections to others, greater clarity in decision making, and an improved sense of well being.

-To learn more, read through the FAQ, send me an email at therapy@natetorrence.com, give me a call at (774) 563-3466, or read more about me, my practice, or my work with couples.
+To learn more, read through the FAQ on logistics and other information about my practice, send me an email at therapy@natetorrence.com, give me a call at (774) 563-3466, or read more about my background and approach to therapy, my work with couples, or the integration of principles of mindfulness in my work.

 Get in touch